 Action item: Eat to satisfaction early in the day and watch the night munchies evaporate.

 2) Eat a whole foods, low fat plant-based diet.
-This has to do with hunger satisfaction and satiety.
+Check out the Gundry MD plant paradox diet if you want to learn more about what foods you should be eating.
 Your body is designed to respond with appropriate fullness signals when presented with food it was designed to thrive on, and that means full of fiber and low on fat and as close as possible to how it was delivered in nature.
 Some people need to be more prudent about this than others – you need to discover your own niche for getting to your goals.
+You could even buy a meal kit to make meals healthier and easier to cook, check out this overview on Sun Basket.

 Action item: Edge out lower quality food with high fiber, low fat plant foods: vegetables, starchy vegetables, whole grains, beans, fruit.